Management Company Information

 As described in item 3 of the Spring 2012 newsletter, Unit owners, who change or want to change the locks to their units (deadbolt and or doorknob) or to their storage area, must coordinate the change with the management company BEFORE having the work done.
 The changed locks must be keyed to the Association's master key system; and two copies of the unit keys or storage room keys must be submitted to either a Board member or management.
 One of these keys is to be given to the North Conway Fire Chief to be kept in a secured lock box on the premises; and the other key is to be kept in the Association's secured key box also kept in a secure location on the premises.
 If compliance with this policy is not received, and emergency access to your unit is needed, you need to know that the local fire department will just break down the door.
-YOU, as the unit owner, will then be responsible for immediately replacing and painting a new door.
-If you have changed your lock and haven't already coordinated the change with Steve Richardson, we advise you to do so immediately.
+YOU, as the unit owner, will then be responsible for immediately replacing and painting a new door. .

 A listing of contractors which have been used by, and are recommended by unit owners was on the web for several years.
 But people stopped providing recommendations and the information got outdated.
 If you have a contractor recommendation you would like to share, send it along to Homer at HomerG156@gmai.com so the information can be shared.
 Please be sure to list the contractor, type of work, phone number, and applicable comments.

 The fire protection system was completely replaced in 2010.
 Below is a description of the current system, as well as the original configuration for historical information (e.g., why there are holes or panels in certain locations)